AdamJSc/prediction-league/docs/new-features-and-improvements.md

 ## Global Data Store

-* The [Seasons](domain-knowledge.md#season) and [Teams](domain-knowledge.md#team) data available to the system is configured in code as a central in-memory data store (see `datastore.Seasons` and `datastore.Teams` respectively).
+* The [Seasons](domain-knowledge.md#season) and [Teams](domain-knowledge.md#team) data available to the system is configured in code as a central in-memory data store (see `domain.SeasonsDataStore` and `domain.TeamsDataStore` respectively).

 * This is a deliberate design decision, in order that this data (which changes only once a year, before a real-world season begins) can be carefully managed by the project maintainer, and does not require CRUD exposure from an end-user